 8. Narrow the attainment gap for disadvantaged / vulnerable pupils by the end of KS2.

-A copy of the Strategy Plan for 2018/19 is available below.
+A copy of the current Strategy Plan is available below.